canro91/canro91.github.io/_posts/2022-02-07-WhatAreImplicitConversions.md

 GO
 ```

 Now, the VARCHAR type is on the right of the comparison.
-It means SQL Server has to do one single conversion.
-The parameter.
+It means SQL Server has to do one single conversion: the parameter.

 {% include image.html name="IndexSeekOnLocation.png" alt="Execution plan of finding all users StackOverflow users from Colombia" caption="Index Seek on Location index when finding all users from Colombia" width="800px" %}